fbgallet/roam-extension-find-replace/README.md

 ![F R - Search in graph](https://user-images.githubusercontent.com/74436347/202821174-4167e496-bbc5-4d32-afaf-160701c260e2.png)

-Open the global search box with `Find & Replace: Whole graph search` in the command Palette (just enter 'wg').
-It provides very quickly an overview of the results, even in large amounts, if you display them in plain text with `🔎︎`.
-As with search in page, you can copy the results to clipboard, as plain text or as block references.
+Set search scope to "Graph" (or run `Find & Replace: Whole graph search` in the command Palette (just enter 'wg')).
+Click on `🔎︎` to open a dialog displaying the matching blocks in plain text or rendered as editable Roam blocks.

 ### Results dialog